Welcome, Seeker of Forbidden Knowledge, to Thursday's harder puzzle, week 3 of the year 2026.

 Sometimes leaves a trace of a pitted surface.

-Sometimes leaves a trace of a sense of idleness.
+Sometimes leaves a trace of a faint whiff of ambergris.

 grid [L]